rabbitmq/cluster-operator/INSTALL.md

 1. [docker](https://docs.docker.com/install/)
 2. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

+This installation guide is written with the assumption that you are using a private image registry.
+If you don't have access to an image registry yourself, please contact the team on Pivotal slack (#rabbitmq-for-k8s)

 ## Download Artifacts
 The artifacts for RabbitMQ for Kubernetes can be downloaded from [Pivotal Network](https://network.pivotal.io/products/p-rabbitmq-for-kubernetes/).
 The artifact contains three docker images and deployment manifests for the operator and the broker.
 The three images are: